 Washington Grove has an established Forestry Policy since the 1970's designed to protect the East and West Woods so that their benefits will be available for future generations.
 In 2000 the Tree Advisory Committee submitted a report to the Town and in 2006 an Urban Forest Management Plan was commissioned with a Maryland Licensed Professional Forester, Dan Landry (DPL Consulting).
-In 2013 a Forest Stewardship Plan was prepared by the Maryland Department of Natural Resources team led by Daniel Lewis, Forester. and in In 2015, the Town commissioned the a more detailed Forest Stewardship Plan 2015 by Parkton Woodland Services, Inc. This plan, to report on the current condition of the woods from was done by registered forester, Bill Bond.
-That report, referred to here as the Bond Report, is now the cornerstone of the Town's Comprehensive Urban Forest Management Plan forest stewardship planning.
+In 2013 a Forest Stewardship Plan was prepared by the Maryland Department of Natural Resources team led by Daniel Lewis, Forester.
+In 2015, the Town commissioned a more detailed Forest Stewardship Plan by Parkton Woodland Services, Inc. This plan, to report on the current condition of the woods was done by registered forester, Bill Bond.
+That report, referred to here as the Bond Report, is now the cornerstone of the Town's Comprehensive Urban Forest Management Plan.